Zzhu17/Market-Growth-Competitive-Dynamics-Analysis/README.md

 **Coverage note:**
 MSRS state data does not currently include NAICS 454 (Nonstore Retail), so state-level outputs may show 6 groups.

+## Data Constraints & Design Decisions
+Due to official data publication constraints, no single dataset provides both monthly sales levels and state-level industry detail.
+To reflect real-world analytical practice, this project intentionally separates:

+- **Market size and trend (levels):** National Monthly Retail Trade Survey (MRTS)
+- **Growth structure and concentration (rates):** Monthly State Retail Sales (MSRS, YoY %)

+These datasets are not merged at the row level.
+Instead, they are analyzed in parallel to preserve data integrity and interpretability.

 ## Key Metrics
 **Market Size & Growth**
 - Total Sales